scalatra/scalatra-website/guides/helpers.md

 There is a new authentication middleware in the auth directory, to be documented soon.
 See an example at
 [usage example](http://gist.github.com/660701).
-Another [example](https://gist.github.com/732347) for basic authentication can be found
+Here's another [example](https://gist.github.com/732347) for basic authentication.

 #### Dependency